Milnor fibre boundary of a non-isolated surface singularity: The second specific feature: the graphs

-\labelpar{feature2} Consider the graph $\gc$ of section \ref{hom}.
-In the Main Algorithm (\ref{algo}) applied for this $\gc$, one puts exactly one vertex in $G$, say $\widetilde{v}_\lambda$, above a vertex $v_\lambda$ of $\gc$.
-If we delete all these vertices from $G$, we get the union of the graphs $G_{2,j}$, cf. (\ref{2}).
-The point is that
+\labelpar{feature2} Consider the graph $\gc$ of Chapter \ref{hom}.
+In the Main Algorithm \ref{algo} applied for this $\gc$, one puts exactly one vertex in $G$, say $\widetilde{v}_\lambda$, above a vertex $v_\lambda$ of $\gc$.
+If we delete all these vertices from $G$, we get the union of the graphs $\overline{G_{2,j}}$, cf. \ref{2} and \ref{rem:closure}.
+The point is that \ix{singularities!suspensions}